 - a.
-M/MPBP/COMP, in consultation with GC/LE provides direct support and recommendations to the SDO in all matters relating to recipient disclosures, suspension, and debarment.
+M/MPBP/RSC, in consultation with GC/LE provides direct support and recommendations to the SDO in all matters relating to recipient disclosures, suspension, and debarment.
 The Office of General Counsel, Litigation and Enforcement (GC/LE) serves as the primary attorney for the Agency's Suspension and Debarment Official.
 In that role, GC/LE provides advice on a full range of enforcement matters as well as issues regarding contractor and grantee responsibility and issues of corporate compliance and internal controls.
-In support of the SDO and the Bureau for Management, Office of Management Policy, Budget, and Performance, Compliance Division (M/MPBP/COMP), GC/LE provides advice on suspension and debarment actions. - b.
-AOs must notify M/MPBP/COMP in writing at compliance@usaid.gov when they become aware of any of the causes of suspension or debarment, regarding recipients and subrecipients, as specified in 2 CFR 780 and 2 CFR 180. - c.
+In support of the SDO and M/MPBP/RSC, GC/LE provides advice on suspension and debarment actions. - b.
+AOs must notify M/MPBP/RSC in writing at compliance@usaid.gov when they become aware of any of the causes of suspension or debarment, regarding recipients and subrecipients, as specified in 2 CFR 780 and 2 CFR 180. - c.
 Upon receiving notification from the AO that a recipient may have engaged in actions that could lead to suspension or debarment, M/MBPB/COMP will: - Consult with GC/LE, as necessary; - Consult with other offices within USAID as required to prepare a recommendation for the SDO; and - Coordinate suspension or debarment actions with the Interagency Suspension and Debarment Committee (ISDC) and/or the Office of Inspector General. - d.
-When, in accordance with 2 CFR 780 and 2 CFR 180, the SDO decides to initiate a suspension and /or debarment action, M/MPBP/Compliance, in consultation with GC/LE, will: - Issue a written notice of suspension or proposed debarment action to the recipient and any affiliates involved upon review of the action by GC/LE; and - Enter the recipient's exclusion information into SAM at www.sam.gov.
+When, in accordance with 2 CFR 780 and 2 CFR 180, the SDO decides to initiate a suspension and /or debarment action, M/MPBP/RSC will: - Issue a written notice of suspension or proposed debarment action to the recipient and any affiliates involved upon review of the action by GC/LE; and - Enter the recipient's exclusion information into SAM at www.sam.gov.

-303.3.30 Limitation on Construction under Assistance Effective Date: 08/16/2013 ensure that the design and construction activities are carried out properly.
+303.3.30 Limitation on Construction under Assistance Effective Date: 08/29/2023

+The Agency's infrastructure projects are increasingly a critical component of development programs.
+However, the limited management oversight the Agency can legally assert over recipients under assistance awards minimizes the Agency's ability to ensure that the design and construction activities are carried out properly.
 As such, Operating Units and AOs must adhere to the Administrator-approved policy and procedures that limit the use of assistance awards to accomplish construction activities (ADS 303maw, USAID Implementation of Construction Activities).